chezou/petit-cli/docs/interface.md

   Default: `https://api.treasuredata.com/`
 - `--new-db TEXT`: New database name in destination
   Default: Same as source database name
+- `--skip-existing`: Skip tables that already exist in destination
+- `--overwrite`: Overwrite existing tables in destination
+  Note: Cannot be used together with `--skip-existing`
 - `--help`: Show help message and exit

+#### Table Handling Behavior

+**Default Behavior** (no flags): If a table already exists in the destination database, the operation will skip copying that table and log a warning message.

+**With --skip-existing**: Explicitly skip tables that already exist in destination with appropriate logging messages.

+**With --overwrite**: Replace existing tables in destination with data from source tables.

+**Mutual Exclusion**: The `--skip-existing` and `--overwrite` flags cannot be used together.

 #### Environment Variables